DerBroader71/BastionPi/README.md

 ```

 When there are live SSH sessions via the ngrok tunnel, the LED will be lit.
 When the button is pressed, all SSH sessions via the ngrok tunnel are disconnected.
+The cron job sends an email with the tunnel details whenever it changes, using mailgun.
+Signup for a free mailgun account (https://www.mailgun.com).